 Like (probably) most of you, we receive endless emails from overseas internet companies promising to get us to page one.
 Fact: there is no hard-and-fast method for achieving this and you should be wary of anyone purporting to guarantee it.
 But it is definitely possible if you’re ready to take a few targeted, intelligent steps.

-The oldest (and least effective) trick in the book is keyword jamming – intentionally increase the keyword density for desired terms.
+The oldest (and least effective) trick in the book is keyword jamming - intentionally increase the keyword density for desired terms.
 This might have worked in the early noughties, but Google has since grown and wisened up to this.
-In fact, doing this will damage your search reputation and you’ll certainly see an negative effect – avoid it.
+In fact, doing this will damage your search reputation and you'll certainly see a negative effect - avoid it.

 Backlinks still have merit - from the analytics of our own site we see a good chunk of our traffic come through the weblinks we tend to place at the bottom of the sites we produce.
 This is a great example of the system working: the user has been interested by our content and has actively engaged with it, which we are then rewarded for with a higher search position.